-Ah, the wonders of wine.
+Ah, the wonders of wine like the one on that wine tour.
 Not only a fabulous drink with food, wine is equally stunning in the kitchen, marring various aspects of a dish or meal like few other ingredients can.
 The two written / video recipes below offer some excellent examples of how a little wine can MAKE the dish in my wine macerated Dessert Wine Peaches with ice cream and Gorgonzola Chopped Steak with Red Wine Onions.

 Wine Macerated Peaches

 The first recipe in the video is a quickie for stone fruits macerated (softened) in sweet wine with fresh basil and served with iced or whipped cream – perfect for the nice nectarines and peaches in our markets this and next month.